makrai/notes/fan2102-speech-emo-recog-databse.md

       consecutively decode the emotion states of each utterance on IEMOCAP [6] and MELD [8]
 * serious overfitting to databases [14– 17]
-* Generally speaking, transfer learning can to a certain extent improve
+* transfer learning can to a certain extent improve
   * Boigne+ [18] points out task-related transfer learning of recognizing emotions on small datasets
   * For emotion recognition related task, a good pre-trained model is urgent since data collection is very difficult
-  * eg depression detection: there are only about a hundred subjects at most
+  * eg depression detection: there are only =< 100 subjects
   * In our opinion, the pre-trained model from the SER task is more suitable for detecting depression, since it is more inclined to obtain acoustic features while the model from ASR task is prone to extract linguistic features
-* we present LSSED, a challenging large-scale english dataset for SER.
-It
+* we present LSSED, a challenging large-scale english dataset for SER
   * 147,025 sentences (206 hours and 25 minutes in total) spoken by 820 people
   * release some pre-trained models with speech emotion recognition task
     * since there is currently no non-semantic large-scale pre-training model,